eduardogott/HyperBot-Java/README.md

 ### Observations
 Slash commands are NOT yet implemented, and there are no plans to implement it until the port and commands to be added ([here](./progress.md)) are done.

 The bot's default prefix is `!`, but it can be changed on config.properties.
 Add a field called PREFIX, with the wanted prefix.
-Example: `PREFIX="!"`
+Example: `PREFIX="!"`.
+Prefix can be a list (`PREFIX=["!","."]`), and so every string will be considered as a prefix.

 ### Contribution
 `Can I contribute with the project?`